-We’re proud of the twenty-year history of the workplace charitable giving campaign and the value it provides to our coworkers and the organizations that we all care about.
-As of 2020, coworkers and retirees have contributed $100 million dollars in support to our communities.
-In 2020, 7,200 donors contributed $6.5 million, and The PG&E Corporation Foundation matched an additional $4.2 million to support more than 6,000 nonprofit organizations and schools.
+We’re proud of the 20-year history of the workplace charitable giving campaign.
+The value it provides to our coworkers and the organizations is huge.
+As of 2022, coworkers and retirees have contributed more than $100 million dollars in support to our communities.

 We live and work in the same communities we serve.
 That’s why our coworkers are passionate about giving back to the neighborhoods we share with our customers.
 Due to COVID-19, PG&E’s 2021 volunteer programs included both virtual and in-person events.

 I appreciate the fact I work for a company that has options readily available to their employees to support causes that are personal and meaningful to them.
 We are part of the communities we serve and many of our employees are deeply involved with their local schools, charities and supporting causes that have touched them personally.